Infrastructure

 Notes

 Infrastructure is evolving.
-Some elements exist today as documentation and patterns, others as working code and schemas.
+Some elements exist today as documentation and patterns, while others exist as working code and schemas.

-The guiding rule is consistency: shared references, traceable work, reproducible outputs.
+The guiding rule is consistency: shared references, traceable work, and reproducible outputs.

 Tools are provided as-is.
 Consulting is available for governance, measurement design, and responsible implementation guidance.